Comprehensive Post-COVID Care Now Available! Click here to learn more.

 • Age: Due to an enlarged prostate gland, several men older than 50 experience occasional hematuria.

-• A recent infection: One of the leading causes of visible urinary blood in children is kidney inflammation prior to a viral or bacterial infection.
+• A recent infection: One of the leading causes of visible urinary blood in children is kidney inflammation before a viral or bacterial infection.

-• Family history: People who have a family history of kidney disease or kidney stones, this may make you more prone to urinary bleeding.
+• Family history: People who have a family history of kidney cancer, kidney disease, sickle cell disease, or kidney stones, may make you more prone to urinary bleeding.

-• Medications: Certain medications are known to increase the risk of urinary bleeding such as Aspirin, nonsteroidal anti-inflammatory pain relievers and even antibiotics such as penicillin.
+• Medications: Certain medicines are known to increase the risk of urinary bleeding such as Aspirin, nonsteroidal anti-inflammatory pain relievers, and even antibiotics such as penicillin.

 Evaluation of Blood in Urine

-An in-depth evaluation of peeing blood clots is inclusive of an extensive X-ray study of your bladder and kidney.
-Along with cystoscopy, which basically is comprised of the doctor having direct visual access to your bladder with the use of miniature cameras.
+An in-depth evaluation of peeing blood clots or bloody urine is inclusive of an extensive X-ray study of your bladder and kidney.
+Along with cystoscopy which is comprised of the doctor having direct visual access to your bladder with the use of miniature cameras.
+Your primary care physicians can also conduct calcium blood tests to check blood in urine.

 Treatment for Blood Clots in Urine

-Treatment for blood clots in urine is soley based on the reason that cuases the bleeding.
-Whatever the cause, if urine flow is blocked by blood clots, doctors usually insert a flexible tube in the bladder (urinary catheter) and try to flush out the blood clot.
+Treatment for blood clots in urine is solely based on the reason that causes the bleeding.
+Whatever the cause, if urine flow is blocked by them, doctors usually insert a flexible tube in the bladder (urinary catheter) and try to flush out the blood clot.
+Blockage can cause small blood vessels to burst, which can be dangerous.

 Are Blood Clots in Urine An Emergency?